w3c/wai-presentations2all/index.md

 ### Work with [interpreters](#terps){:.termref}, translators, and [CART](#cart){:.termref} writers.

-Give them material in advance; explain acronyms, terms, names, etc. that you will use; and be available to answer questions.
+Give them  material in advance.
+Explain acronyms, terms, names, etc. that you will use.
+Be available to answer questions.

 ### Caption audio, or otherwise make it available.